When it comes to apartment market data, it’s important to make a distinction between “macro” and “micro.”

 Macro data refers to statistics like a metro area’s average rent or its occupancy rate.
 Micro data refers to the average rent or vacancy rate of a competitive set of communities.
 Think of it in terms of a photo – macro is the whole photo.
 You can see the entire picture but not the details.
 Micro data is like zooming in on that photo.
 You can now see things like a ribbon in someone’s hair or a flower just starting to bloom.

 When evaluating the performance of your apartment properties, it’s helpful to consider both macro and micro statistics.
-In other words,
+In other words, micro data – the more detailed, closer view data – will provide by far the most valuable, relevant insight.

 The Fallacy of Averages